briankramer/kata-babysitter/README.md

   Example:
   > calc_pay('5:00PM', '3:00AM', 'c')

-  Time must be in HH:MMPM format since that is what the requirements had written.
+  Time must be in HH:MMPM format since that was given by requirements.

   Any minutes will be rounded down since requirements stated that babysitter gets paid for full hours.

-  The third parameter is the family which is a, b, c.
+  The third parameter is the family.
+Options are a, b, c.
 Can be upper or lower case.

   Enjoy!